juef17/dwrandomizer/README.md

 While `Disable Music` exists in mcgrew's official version, it has been improved such that input from two seeds differing only by that flag will sync, and will not affect checksum anymore.
 It now mutes more things as well, so for some players' convenience, a new flag allows to not mute the Silver Harp, Fairy Flute and Gwaelin's music jingles.

-#### Don't let Lorik end your game ####
+#### Don't let Lorik or the Dragonlord end your game ####

+Unfortunate accidents have happened before!
 Courtesy of mcgrew, the king doesn't ask the player if they want to continue playing when they talk to him.
-Unfortunate accidents have happened before!
+Also, accepting the Dragonlord offer is not possible anymore unless `Three's Company` is on and you're carrying the princess.

 #### Speed Hacks & jingles ####